scalar-labs/scalar-kubernetes/docs/StepByStepManualDeploymentGuideScalarDLOnAWS.md

 * Click on the **Delete** button to delete the EKS cluster.

-To remove the **EC2** you can use the following steps.
+To remove the **EC2**, you can use the following steps.
 * Open the Amazon [EC2](https://console.aws.amazon.com/ec2/) service
 * In the navigation pane, Choose **Instances**
-* From the **Instances** list, select the checkbox on the left side of EC2 instance that you want to terminate.
+* From the **Instances** list, select the checkbox on the left side of the EC2 instance that you want to terminate.
 * From **Instance state** dropdown menu, select **Terminate instance**.
 * On the popup box displayed, select **Terminate** to terminate the EC2 instance.

-To remove the **Route 53** you can use the following steps.
+To remove the **Route 53**, you can use the following steps.
 * Open the Amazon [Route53](https://console.aws.amazon.com/route53/) service
 * In the navigation pane, choose **Hosted zones**
 * To delete hosted zone, you need to remove the additional record that was added.